 Most people want a great smile.
 Have you ever been around a group of bubbly people, and suddenly you started to feel giddy, too?
 This could be the result of a contagious grin.
 In the same way that yawning can make other people yawn, smiling can make others smile.
 In a Harvard study covered at NPR, we learn that smiling does not just affect the people you interact with, but it can affect friends of friends, too.
 When you are the center of attention and talking to multiple people, the waves of happiness are the strongest.

-An artistic dentist works closely with his or her patients to ensure that each of their concerns is addressed, and that the resulting enhancements are beautiful, but just as importantly natural-looking.
-After all, who wants artificial-looking teeth?
+An artistic dentist works closely with his or her patients to ensure that each of their concerns is addressed and that the resulting enhancements are beautiful, but just as importantly natural looking.

+Learn more about the many cosmetic smile changes that can be made to your smile.
 When deciding what treatment or which combination of procedures is right for you, make sure your cosmetic dentist knows which issues are causing you embarrassment, as well as what your dream smile looks like.
 While you might offer a celebrity’s grin as an example of what you want, a skilled, artistic dentist will help bridge the gap between that inspiration and what you have.
-Together you and your dentist can create a one-of-a-kind enhancement that accents your natural beauty, rather than detracting from it.
+Together you and your dentist can create a one of a kind enhancement that accents your natural beauty rather than detracting from it.
+If you already have a dentist, confirm the dental treatment advice that was given.

 We do it every single day whether we notice or not.
 Your appearance can affect the way others perceive you, improve your relationships with colleagues, neighbors, and friends, and even attract career opportunities.
 If you smile less confidently than you should, you are missing out!
 Not only does it impact interpersonal relationships, it is actually good for you.
 There are many psychological and health benefits to smiling frequently.
 Our staff has listed some interesting smile facts below.